ham-radio-software/D-Rats/README.md

 than the development directory for the pip install to work.

 pip install ./dist/D-Rats-0.3.3.10b2.dev300.tar.gz

+Note, due to some bug, this will fail on AntiX-21 linux until you issue a command of 'pip install -U pip' to upgrade pip.
+This may be needed on other platforms.

 you can now execute D-Rats from terminal: